HMS Otter (1805): Service

 Nearly four decades later her service in the battle was among the actions recognised by the clasp "Otter 18 Sept.
 1810" to the Naval General Service Medal, awarded upon application to all British participants still living in 1847.

 Fate

 Otter was fitted for ordinary at Plymouth in April 1811.
-She remained in ordinary at Plymouth through 1812 to 1813 and was then was fitted for quarantine service as a lazaretto for Pembroke between February and April 1814.
+She remained in ordinary at Plymouth through 1812 to 1813 and was then fitted for quarantine service as a lazaretto for Pembroke between February and April 1814.
 The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Otter sloop, of 365 tons", lying at Pembroke, for sale on 28 March 1828.
 She was sold to J. Holmes for £610.